IDDJ

 Katarzyna KajakProf.
 Tri Indah Winarni, is a faculty member and a senior researcher at the Center for Biomedical Research (CEBIOR), Faculty of Medicine, Diponegoro University.
 She graduated from Medical Doctor Faculty of Medicine Gadjah Mada University in 1990.
 She finished her Master Program of Biomedical Science FMDU in 2004.
 She has been working at Molecular and Cytogenetic Laboratory CEBIOR since she completed her Master's degree in 2004.
 In 2005, she followed the Genetics Laboratory training at the Department of Human Genetics, Radboud University Nijmegen Medical Centre, The Netherlands.
 She trained in Fragile X Syndrome and Autism at Medical Investigation of Neurodevelopmental Disorders (MIND) Institute, UC Davis, California, in 2010-2011 and 2013.
 She finished her doctoral degree at Diponegoro University in August 2013.
 Her research interest is Intellectual Disabilities, especially Fragile X Syndrome.

-In 2008 he won 4th position as the Victorian Australian of The Year.
-In 2017 he presented to the United Nations on matters of Autism and ageing, and in 2021, he won the Lesley Hall, disability leadership lifetime achievement award.
-Dr. Lawson is passionate about all things LGBTQIA+ and Autism... www.wennlawson.com
+In 2008, he won 4th position as the Victorian Australian of the Year.
+In 2017, he presented to the United Nations on matters of Autism and aging.
+In 2021, he won the Lesley Hall disability leadership lifetime achievement award.
+In 2023, he and the Curtin team won the EdX Award for Excellence in Online Teaching.
+Dr. Lawson is passionate about all things Autism and intersectionality.

 Personal Statement: